vaultah/replicat/README.md

                         /absolute/file
 # Uploads local files that do not yet exist in the repository (only checks the file names)
 $ replicat upload-objects -r some:repository --skip-existing some/file some/directory
+# Same, but additionally limits the upload speed to 2 MiB per second
+$ replicat upload-objects \
+    -r some:repository \
+    --skip-existing \
+    -L 2MiB \
+    some/file some/directory
 ```

 ## `download-objects` examples